Crispiano: Masserie

+Masseria Mita is a 45-hectare farm in the “Le Cento Masserie” district of Crispiano, an area associated with wine and olive-oil production.
+Around fifty years ago, Armando, followed by Vincenzo, began modernizing the farm with the aim of improving the quality of its wine and olive oil.
+The project involved changes to cultivation methods and to post-harvest processes, including the transport and storage of olives and the extraction and preservation of olive oil.

 Physical geography

 Territory

 Crispiano is located geographically north of Taranto, in the middle of hills: Mountain of Gravina (204 m), Mount dell'Angelo (242 m), Mount Specchia (212m) Mount Calvello (228m).

 The highest peaks are located on the border with the territory of Martina Franca.
 This is Mount Scorace, Mount Papa Ciro, of Mount Trazzonara.

 Climate

 The climate is typically Mediterranean climate, with winters mild and summers arid.